ByronBroughten/Deal-Lab/README.md

 The server facilitates CRUD operations and serves as an intermediary between the client and a MongoDB database.
 It produces and validates JSON web tokens to safeguard user-specific operations, and it validates the structure of incoming data before allowing it to be written to the database.

-Some environment-agnostic Typescript code is shared accross the client and server.
+Some environment-agnostic Typescript code is shared accross the client and server, which can be found at src/client/sharedwithserver.
 This includes various types that help coordinate request and response payloads as well as various modular classes that ease the manipulation and querying of data structures common accross the app, representing things like users, properties, and deals.

+Because the user can change how inputs depend on one another by entering or removing them as variables, the app's variables end up forming a dynamic dependency tree.
+To accomodate this, the app uses a topological sort, which essentially takes in ids of interdependent variables, each paired with the ids of their dependencies, and spits out a valid sequence of ids.
+That sequence is updated and followed whenever the values of the inputs and derrivative variables are calculated.

 SuperTokens is integrated as a micro service to implement OAuth 2.0 user registration and login well as a username and password flow that includes email validation and password resetting.